daniel-furman/daniel-furman-old/index.md

 ### <ins>The Material Science of Ice Densificaiton</ins>

-*Overview:* Experimental Geophysics / UPenn Senior Thesis
+*Overview:*	Spearheaded a three-year project with the experimental geophysics group, focusing on problems in the near-surface of ice sheets.
+Led experiments probing for microstructure sensitive flow in ice compaction.
+Developed and analyzed constitutive rheological models from our lab results for applications to natural settings.

 *Research Question:* How does an ice sheet's grain size, strain state, and microstructure influence the rate of near-surface densification?

-*Outline:* Three-year experimental geophysics project with Prof. David Goldsby and the University of Pennsylvania's Ice Physics Lab, funded by UPenn's Rose Undergraduate Research Award, CURF Sustainability Action Grant, and Hayden Scholars Grant
+*Outline:* Experimental geophysics research on ice sheet rheology with Prof. David Goldsby and the University of Pennsylvania's Ice Physics Lab, funded by UPenn's Rose Undergraduate Research Award, CURF Sustainability Action Grant, and Hayden Scholars Grant

 *Full Title:* The Rheological Behavior of Firn: Experimental Observations of Dislocation Creep via Grain Boundary Sliding